Body Armor and Plate Carrier Ventilation Comparison: IceVents®, MaxxDri, TacVent, Body ArmorVent, SKD PIG Pontoons

 by Justin Li

 Body armor is hot and miserable, but it can be a necessity.
 Conductive cooling, the most powerful way to cool your body under armor, relies on physical contact to extract heat from your body.
-Working in every climate, IcePlate® Curve is the lightest and most powerful conductive cooling tools for body armor wearers.
+Working in every climate, IcePlate® Curve is the lightest and most powerful conductive cooling tool for body armor/PPE users.
 If you work or operate in humid climates, conductive cooling is the only practical method to remove heat from your body.
-But, in arid climates, you have more options.

 Above: Conduction is by far the most effective body armor/PPE cooling.
 Conductive cooling with hydration is even better.